-- 43. Children Missing Education (CME), and private fostering: pupils who disappear from education, or go missing for periods of time, are far more vulnerable to abuse and neglect.
+49. Children Missing Education (CME), and private fostering: pupils who disappear from education, or go missing for periods of time, are far more vulnerable to abuse and neglect.
 More information is provided in Charterhouse's separate policy Joiners, Leavers, and Long Term Absences (CME).
 Appendix A of that policy summarises the School's response to children missing education and must be read by all employees and volunteers new to Charterhouse.
-It explains that staff are required to notify the DSL of any pupil who leaves the School permanently at an irregular point in their education or, during term-time, remains absent from school for more than 10 days without (for example) medical certification, since schools are required to inform the local authority.
-It also explains that staff are required to inform the DSL if they become aware that, at any time including during school holidays, a pupil has been resident for 28 days or more (consecutively) with a person in the UK who is not a close family member, since this is the legal threshold at which the local authority must be informed. - 44.
-Family and community: A number of particular family situations can suggest that children have needs at Level Four because they significantly increase the chances of abuse or neglect.
-Members of staff who, perhaps in conversation with pupils, become aware of any of the following should consult the DSL: - families in which relationships have broken down, such that pupils have either moved beyond parental control or been excluded from their home - families in which separation or divorce involve the child being used as a pawn - families in which mental health, substance abuse (including alcoholism) or disability makes it difficult for parents to provide children with adequate support - families in which a parent is in prison or involved in serious criminal activity - families in which one member abuses another (domestic abuse and violence).
+It explains that staff are required to notify the DSL of any pupil who leaves the School permanently at an irregular point in their education or, during termtime, remains absent from school for more than 10 days without (for example) medical certification, since schools are required to inform the local authority.
+It also explains that staff are required to inform the DSL if they become aware that, at any time including during school holidays, a pupil has been resident for 28 days or more (consecutively) with a person in the UK who is not a close family member, since this is the legal threshold at which the local authority must be informed.

+50. Family and community: A number of particular family situations can suggest that children have needs at Level Four because they significantly increase the chances of abuse or neglect.
+Members of staff who, perhaps in conversation with pupils, become aware of any of the following should consult the DSL:

+- families in which relationships have broken down, such that pupils have either moved beyond parental control or been excluded from their home - families in which separation or divorce involve the child being unsettled by the need to choose between (perhaps conflicting) alternatives offered by their parents - families in which mental health, substance abuse (including alcoholism) or disability makes it difficult for parents to provide children with adequate support - families in which a parent is in prison or involved in serious criminal activity - families in which one member abuses another (domestic abuse and violence).